-When it comes to content marketing and link building, you’ve probably heard a lot of content creators talking about digital PR.
-Wondering exactly what digital PR is and what the benefits are?
-We’re here to talk you through the entire process, and explain exactly why you should be creating digital PR campaigns to enhance your brand and build high-quality links.
+When it comes to content marketing and link building, you've probably heard a lot of content creators talking about digital PR.
+If you are wondering exactly what digital PR is and what the benefits are, you're in the right place.
+We're here to talk you through the entire process behind a successful digital PR campaign, explaining exactly why you should be creating digital PR campaigns to enhance your brand and build high-quality links.

 What Is Digital PR?

-To put it simply, digital PR consists of creating stories that the media (in particular press) want to link to.
+To put it simply, digital PR consists of creating stories that the media (in particular press) want to feature, share and link to.
 The benefits of this, are:

 - Grows brand awareness and visibility online

 - Increases website traffic to your site and search rankings

 - Helps you target your specific audiences

 - Allows you to build strong and authoritative links

 - It can work alongside a wider social media strategy

 Note that digital PR is different traditional PR, though there are some overlapping strategic elements.
 The core difference is that traditional PR refers to channels such as print media, television, radio, and other channels offline, whereas digital PR occurs online and ties in with a wider digital marketing strategy or SEO strategy.